sofiasawczenko/ETL_employee_info_pipeline/README.md

 This repository contains code and configuration files for an Extract, Transform, Load (ETL) project using Google Cloud Data Fusion for data extraction, Apache Airflow/Composer for orchestration, and Google BigQuery for data loading.

---
 ## Problem Statement

 You are tasked with creating a data pipeline to extract employee data from various sources, mask sensitive information within the data, and load it into BigQuery.
 Additionally, you are required to develop a dashboard to visualize the employee data securely.
---

 ## Requirements:

-Data Extraction: Extract employee data from multiple sources such as databases, CSV files, or APIs.
+- **Data Extraction:** Extract employee data from multiple sources such as databases, CSV files, or APIs.
-Data masking: Identify sensitive information within the employee data, such as social security numbers, salary details, and personal contact information.
+- **Data masking:** Identify sensitive information within the employee data, such as social security numbers, salary details, and personal contact information.
-Data Loading into BigQuery: Design a process to securely load extracted and masked employee data into Google BigQuery.
+- **Data Loading into BigQuery:** Design a process to securely load extracted and masked employee data into Google BigQuery.
-Dashboard Visualization: Develop a web-based dashboard using visualization tools (e.g., Google Data Studio, Tableau, or custom dashboards).
+- **Dashboard Visualization:** Develop a web-based dashboard using visualization tools (e.g., Google Data Studio, Tableau, or custom dashboards).
+---
 ## Overview

 The project aims to perform the following tasks: